christianheine/prosemirror-svelte/README.md

 The key motivation of this component is to provide a gentle wrapper around prosemirror - while trying to embrace its core concept (such as the EditorState and Transactions).

-Feel free to use the (very basic) helpers to create your schema provided by this package.
-They will get you started with a working single-line or multi-line editor (but without rich-text format support).
+If you only need a basic editor you can use the included helpers to create your editor state (see below).
+They will get you started with a working single-line or multi-line editor.
-For that you will need to implement your custom schema and create your own editor state (which is not that hard).
+If you are in need of rich-text editing, I strongly recommend to implement you custom schema.
 You may also use the schema provided by prosemirror-basic-schema, of course.

-If you wonder "Why should I want an editor which does not process rich text?":
-Well, try to implement custom tag formatting or a hashtag editor in a basic HTML input or textarea and them come back to this page.
+In case you are just getting started with Prosemirror and want to see a working implementation, have a look at the [examples](examples).

 ## Installation

 ```bash